ananta/AIE7/14_LangGraph_Platform/README.md

 What is the purpose of the `chunk_overlap` parameter when using `RecursiveCharacterTextSplitter` to prepare documents for RAG, and what trade-offs arise as you increase or decrease its value?

+✅ Overlap keeps context across chunk boundaries so no important info is lost.

+Small overlap → faster, cheaper, good for clean text.
+Medium overlap → balanced, works well for most docs.
+Large overlap → useful for technical text, code, or legal docs where details cross chunk boundaries.

 #### ❓ Question:

 Your retriever is configured with `search_kwargs={"k": 5}`.
 How would adjusting `k` likely affect RAGAS metrics such as Context Precision and Context Recall in practice, and why?

+✅ `k` decides how many chunks are retrieved.
+Lower k = more precise, higher k = more coverage.

+Small k → short, focused answers (precision).
+Large k → broad coverage when answer may be spread out (recall).
+Tune based on whether you value accuracy or completeness.

 #### ❓ Question:

 Compare the `agent` and `agent_helpful` assistants defined in `langgraph.json`.
 Where does the helpfulness evaluator fit in the graph, and under what condition should execution route back to the agent vs. terminate?

+✅ agent gives an answer directly. agent_helpful checks if the answer is good; if not, it loops back for a better one.

+agent → quick responses when speed matters. agent_helpful → higher-quality responses when helpfulness is critical (e.g., customer support, tutoring).